 Figure 6.4.2-1 Logical system architecture for topology 2

-Editor’s Note 1: Figure 6.3.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed, the figure needs to be revised in case such is defined by SA2.
+NOTE: Figure 6.3.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed, the figure needs to be revised in case such is defined by SA2.

-Editor’s Note 2: In Topology 2, the XX interface could be based on NG or a new interface carried over NG or a new interface.
-XX signaling could be transported via XX-C or XX-U, which is FFS.
+In Topology 2 RRC based solution, the XX interface is the the existing NG interface in case of NAS/UP based solution, or the existing NG interface with set of new AIoT functionalities in case of RRC based solution.

-Editor’s Note 3: The A-IoT CN could include AMF and A-IoT related functions.
+NOTE x: The A-IoT CN could include AMF and A-IoT related functions.
 This is up to SA2 decision.

-Editor’s Note 4: The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources, details are pending on RAN1 and RAN2 mechanisms.
+The A-IoT-enabled UE uses the A-IoT radio resources allocated by the A-IoT-enabled gNB.

+NOTE y: How to allocate A-IoT radio resource by the A-IoT-enabled gNB is out of RAN3 scope.